amsk1982/techniqueforlife/content/_index.md

 ##### Contact Bethan: 07515 482 426 Bethan@TechniqueForLife.com

-Bethan offers relating & intimacy workshops and one-to-one coaching based on _ShadowWork_.
+Bethan offers relating & intimacy workshops, one-to-one coaching based on _ShadowWork,_ and Alexander Technique sessions.

 She has been working with groups since 2008 bringing compassion, empathy and the invitation to welcome yourself exactly as you are in each moment.